 Finally, on Saturday morning, we had a truck come and pour 10.5 yards of cement.
 It took our four man crew just under an hour to get it all poured and screeded.
 We ended up with some extra cement, so we used it to make an apron where the barn doors will be.

 Before we can pour the other half, we need to finish the installation of our driven point well (more on that later).
-We plan to house the well pump in a small, heated room inside the barn where we will also have a slop sink for washing eggs.
+We plan to house the well pump in a small, heated room inside the barn where we will also have a slop sink for washing our milking equipment.
 We are really looking forward to having a water source in the barn, as we have been lugging buckets from the house for the past three winters.